jsmarier-courses/midterm-project-juyugoodwin/mpad2003_midterm_ju-yugoodwin.md

 This is my second table:

 ![alt text](<Screenshot 2024-11-05 141012-1.png>)<br>
-*Figure 13: The "Import file" prompt on Google Sheets.*
+*Figure 13: Pivot table for the frequency of the ward counted by the Service Request ID.*

 And the accompanying exploratory chart:

 ![alt text](<COUNTA of Service Request ID.png>)<br>
-*Figure 14: The "Import file" prompt on Google Sheets.*
+*Figure 14: Exploratory chart for the frequency of the ward counted by the Service Request ID.*

 ## 4. Potential Story